 If possible, try to avoid mowing at hills and slopes.
 The wet grass will provide less traction, which may cause the mower to either slide or flip risking injury or damage to the grass as well as you.

-By avoiding taking a sharp turn (Stopping and Pivoting at each turn) will reduce the chance of mower excessively cut the grass or pull it out.
+By avoiding taking a sharp turn (Stopping and Pivoting at each turn) will reduce the chance of the mower excessively cutting the grass or pulling it out.

 Going in a circular round will provide a uniform cutting with minimal damage to the yard.